tomtaylor/cyclemap/README.md

 ## Setup

-Install postgres, postgis, imposm and ogr2ogr.
+Install postgres, postgis, imposm, ogr2ogr and tippecanoe.

-Run `make` to spool through the build tasks and hopefully spit out `routes.geojson` at the end of it.
+Run `make` to spool through the build tasks and hopefully spit out `routes.mbtiles` at the end of it.

 # Notes to self